Sergio Carlo: Acting career

 His first recognition as an actor was in the theater productions of Grease and Saturday Night Fever in the Dominican Republic.
 He later went on to act in various television series, such as Paraíso in 2002 and the film Cuban Blood with Mexican actor Gael García Bernal.

 In 2005, he performed in three major films.
 La Fiesta del Chivo (The Feast of the Goat), based out of a book by the same name.
-La Maldición del padre Cardona (The Curse of Father Cardona) in which he plays the lover of Hollywood actress Zoe Saldana (Avatar, Star Trek, Vantage Point, Pirates of the Caribbean), and Andy García's film The Lost City as Carbo.
+La Maldición del padre Cardona (The Curse of Father Cardona) in which he plays the lover of Hollywood actress Zoe Saldaña (Avatar, Star Trek, Vantage Point, Pirates of the Caribbean), and Andy García's film The Lost City as Carbo.

 In 2007 he performed in Trópico a Venevisión Productions soap opera alongside actor Jose Luis Rodriguez (el Puma).

 In 2010 he starred in Trópico de Sangre a film directed by Juan Delancer, in which he played Manolo Tavarez, husband of Minerva Mirabal, played by Hollywood actress Michelle Rodriguez.
 Rodriguez played the lead role of Minerva Mirabal, based out of The Mirabal Sisters true story.